Computer Forensics Degree

 Computer Forensics Degree Program Admission Requirements

 Admission requirements for most computer forensics programs is a high school diploma or GED.
 With the increased reliance on computers in everyday life, careers in this field offer good employment prospects.
+For some master’s programs, basic coursework in computer science may be a prerequisite.

 Online Computer Forensics Degree Info, Courses & Criminal Justice Programs